SwanHub/onelinktrta/README.md

 ––––––––––––––––––––––––––––––––––––––––––––

-# 2. Create a Rails app locally, connect to Github
+# 2. Create a Rails app, connect to Github
 - Guide to rails [link]

 - Move to your desktop or wherever you want to save the app: `$ cd desktop`

 - `$ rails new onelinktrta --database=postgresql`
-- Don't forget `--database=postgresql`; SQLite is your default database.
-That's not an issue if you're just running the app on your own computer (i.e. a game on your Terminal).
-But it is an issue if you eventually want to send your app up to Heroku and deploy it on the web.
-Heroku uses postgres, so use postgres.
+- Don't forget `--database=postgresql`; SQLite is your default database for local operations, but Heroku uses Postgres.
 - Move into the newly made Rails app directory: `cd onelinktrta`
 - Spin up git version control: `git init`
 - then the classic of: